dominodatalab/aihub-project-sentiment-analysis/README.md

 # Sentiment analysis on product review data

-In this project we demonstrate the use of a pre-trained Masked Language Model (LLM) known as BERT in Domino and the process of fine-tunning the model for a specific task.
+In this project we demonstrate the use of a pre-trained Masked Language Model (MLM) known as BERT in Domino and the process of fine-tunning the model for a specific task.

 ## License
 This template is licensed to Customer subject to the terms of the license agreement between Domino and the Customer on file.